CaptainLebyadkin/z-gen-Expanded-Scientific-Article-Generator/README.md

 -Requires perl, latex and bibtex installed

 -to run, type:
-./make-latex.pl
+perl make-latex.pl

--Options:
+Cool options:

 --pdf (outputs as a pdf)

---nsec n (make the document n sections long; otherwise randomly generated.)
+--nsec n (make the document n sections long; otherwise randomly generated)

 --author 'name' (a name of your choice; otherwise empty)